zhiyaoxie/zhiyaoxie.github.io/_pages/talks.md

 author_profile: true
 ---

 "Truly Intelligent Circuit Design and Implementation."
 Seminar at Hong Kong University of Science and Technology.
+2021.

 "Truly Intelligent Circuit Design and Implementation."
 Seminar at City University of Hong Kong.
+2021.

+"Intelligent Circuit Design and Implementation with Machine Learning in EDA".
+ACM Student Research Competition at ICCAD 2021.

 "APOLLO: An Automated Power Modeling Framework for Runtime Power Introspection in High-Volume Commercial Microprocessors."
 In International Symposium on Microarchitecture (MICRO), 2021.